 In non-aviation cases, he has extensive experience as lead counsel in numerous product liability cases across the United States, including mass disaster cases for manufacturers of all kinds of products, including industrial machinery, railcars, chemicals, electrical equipment, engines, toys, medical equipment and household consumer products, and he has counseled these manufacturers on preventive measures.
 In insurance cases, he has advised and represented insurers in dealing with the interpretation of policies, coverage issues and claims settlement procedures.

 In June 2015, Mr. Craft was given the rare honor of presenting the Spring Lecture at the New York State Court of Appeals (New York State’s highest court), and he has been a frequent speaker and writer on the handling of mass disaster cases, product liability, insurance, and aviation and space issues.
 His articles have appeared in the Journal of Air Law and Commerce, The New York Times, the National Law Journal, the Journal of Space Law, and various bar association and foreign publications.
 He has been a member and officer of various city, state, national and international bar associations’ committees on aviation law and product liability law.
-He was a founder and the first Chairman of the Council of New York Law Associates, now renamed the Lawyers’ Alliance for New York, the nation's leading pro bono provider of business and transactional legal services for nonprofit organizations.
+He was a founder and the second Chairman of the Council of New York Law Associates, now renamed the Lawyers’ Alliance for New York, which has become the nation's leading pro bono provider of business and transactional legal services for nonprofit organizations.